-As shown in Table 1, the Commission experienced a moderate increase in cash and cash equivalents in FYE 2020.
-This is mostly due to the Commission's continued efforts to bolster reserves, which are contained within the cash and equivalents asset listing, coupled with a moderate increase in revenues with slightly higher expenditures.
-Over the past few years, the Commission has developed a General Reserve target of 25 percent of its operating budget and has established a Compensated Absences Liability Reserve (CALR) to cover payout expenses for accumulated leave balances when an employee separates from the agency.
-In FYE 2017, the Commission accelerated appropriations to the CALR with the goal of fully funding this liability by the end of FYE 2018.
-That goal has been accomplished.
-Additionally, the Commission established a Capital Asset Reserve which is also fully funded.
-The increase in Deferred Outflow of Resources is primarily based on an actuarially determined number.
+As shown in Table 1, the Commission experienced a decrease in cash and cash equivalents in FYE 2021.
+This is mostly due to the reduced amount of fund balance carryover from the previous fiscal year, and an anticipated and budgeted reduction in revenues for charges for services.
+The Commission's continued efforts to bolster reserves, which are contained within the cash and equivalents asset listing, has been maintained and comprises the significant majority of the cash and equivalents assets.
+The Commission has developed a General Reserve target of 25 percent of its operating budget, which is currently maintained, and maintains a Compensated Absences Liability Reserve to cover payout expenses for accumulated leave balances when an employee separates from the agency, which is fully funded per Commission policy.
+Additionally, the Commission maintains a Capital Asset Reserve for replacement of capital assets which is fully funded, and has established a new Pension/OPEB Unfunded Liability Reserve which received its first funding allocation during the fiscal year.
+The decrease in Deferred Outflow of Resources is primarily based on actuarially determined estimates, and fluctuates annually.

-Regarding liabilities, long-term (non-current) liabilities comprise over 88 percent of the Commission's total liabilities.
-The great majority of long-term liabilities are pension related.
-(See Note 6 following the basic financial statements for a detailed explanation).
-Net pension liability can fluctuate significantly from year to year depending on the value of the retirement system's assets, discount rate, actuarial factors, and proportionate share of the retirement pool.
-For the period FYE 2019 to FYE 2020, the net pension liability increased by approximately \$81,000 (10 percent) to \$883,897.
-As noted above, compensated absence liability is currently fully funded.
+Regarding liabilities, long-term (non-current) liabilities comprise over 89 percent of the Commission's total liabilities.
+The great majority of long-term liabilities are pension and OPEB related.
+(See further discussion for Table 4 following).
+Net pension liability can fluctuate significantly from year to year depending on the value of the retirement system's assets, discount rate, actuarial factors, and LAFCO's proportionate share of the retirement pool.
+For the period FYE 2020 to FYE 2021, the net pension liability decreased by approximately \$500,086 (57 percent) to \$383,811, while OPEB liability, subject to similar calculations as the pension liability, increased by approximately \$43,218 (436 percent).